Dr. Christopher Tyler Burks

 Topographical map of metropolitan Birmingham, Alabama.
 A mountain stands between the City of Birmingham and its most affluent suburbs, separating the lives of many White and Black people in the region.

 This dot density map illustrates the racial segregation of metropolitan Birmingham by city boundaries with the most recent data from the American Community Survey (ACS).
 Each dot represents about 22 people.
-Orange dots represent the Black population in Birmingham and the other settlements of Jones Valley.
-Blue dots represent the White population that lives “over the mountain,” along I-65 and highways 31 and 280 going south into Shelby County.
+Orange dots represent the Black population in Birmingham and the other early settlements of Jones Valley.
+Blue dots represent the White population that lives “over the mountain,” along Interstate 65 and Highways 31 and 280 going south into Shelby County.
 Throughout the 20th century, and especially during the civil rights movement and court-ordered desegregation, Birmingham’s White population created new suburbs, moving over the mountain and around the central city, thereby fragmenting the region by race and class.

 Teaching at